kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 Upon receiving the server's messages, the client responds with its Authentication messages, namely Certificate and KEMEncapsulation (if requested).

-Finally, the server and client reply with their explicitly authenticated messages, specifically:

-* Finished:  A MAC (Message Authentication Code) over the entire handshake.
-This message provides key confirmation and binds the endpoint's identity to the exchanged keys.

-At this point, the handshake is complete, and the client and server derive the keying material required by the record layer to exchange application-layer data protected through authenticated encryption.

 Application Data MUST NOT be sent prior to sending the Finished message, except as specified in Section 2.3.
 Note that while the